digshake/CSJavaWUSTL/_sources/Module5-Methods/studio.rst

 Notice that ``testArrayLength2`` does two separate tests. **It has a flaw in the first thing it’s testing**.
 Run the tests and notice the error message printed when it fails.
 Double Click on the test case that failed in the JUnit tab and it will take you to the line of code where the failure was noticed.
 Update the test code (in ``testArrayLength2``) to remove the error.
 Don’t remove the line of code, just update it so it’s checking for the proper value.
 Also notice that the second part of the method uses a loop to check several items.

-Finishing the Code, filledArray() pt2
+Finishing the code for filledArray() pt2
 =====================

 If your code didn't pass all tests update it until it does.

-Methods from scratch & re-using methods, arrayMean()
+Writing methods from scratch & re-using methods in arrayMean()
 =====================

   If working with a partner change who is at the keyboard